kawa-sanmyaku/my-dotfiles/README.md

 # notes
 * *The hyprland.conf includes some window rules for programs like REAPER and MuLab, you can delete those if you want*

-* *There is no installation script for the dotfiles themselves since it's just a handful of directories with a small number of files (for now), so just clone and copy / paste if you wish to use them*
+* *The dot.sh script will copy the dotfiles and ask if you want to place .face.icon in your home directory*

 * *waybar and wofi use style.css, while nwg-menu imports from it into its own css file*

-* *There is an issue with pcmanfm-qt --desktop which interferes with window focus, so it won't auto-start anymore for now*

 * *Windows are not transparent by default anymore except kitty*